abdullahselek/ASCollectionView/README.md

 # Credits

-	Inspired from Airbnb and ninjaprox.
+	Inspired by Airbnb and ninjaprox.
 Improved and all coded in new programming language Swift.